Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/04-create.md

 > ## Good names for files and directories
 >
 > Complicated names of files and directories can make your life painful
 > when working on the command line.
+> But extremely short and cryptic filenames will make your life painful when you return after days (weeks, months...)
+> and try to remember what you were doing.
-Here we provide a few useful
+> Here we provide a few useful
 > tips for the names of your files.
 >
 > 1. Don't use spaces.